Adam Sandler Doesn’t Give a F*ck – and Neither Should You

 Fashion

 The Academy Awards were just another Sunday night for Adam Sandler.
-Apart from his roles in recently-nominated films like Hustle and Murder Mystery 2, Sandler has transcended beyond full-time actor and become an accidental fashion icon with his easygoing uniform, which at last night’s trophy show, included an Aviator Nation zip-up hoodie, a multicolored Hawaiian shirt, retro basketball shorts and a pair of Under Armour’s Curry 11s in January’s new “Championship Mindset” colorway.
+Apart from his roles in recently nominated films like Hustle and Murder Mystery 2, Sandler has transcended beyond full-time actor and become an accidental fashion icon with his easygoing uniform, which at last night’s trophy show, included an Aviator Nation zip-up hoodie, a multicolored Hawaiian shirt, retro basketball shorts and a pair of Under Armour’s Curry 11s in January’s new “Championship Mindset” colorway.

-“Nobody even thought about what I was wearing until you brought it up,” Sandler jabbed back at O’Brien’s most-likely staged quip from his aisle seat.
+“Nobody even thought about what I was wearing until you brought it up,” Sandler jabbed back at O’Brien’s staged quip from his aisle seat.

 As the industry continues to champion personal style – alongside the recent rise of more “untraditional” method attire we’ve been seeing on the Red Carpet (shoutout Timothée Chalamet’s thematic A Complete Unknown press tour as Bob Dylan) – the Oscars prefers the traditional.
 In 2021, a leaked email from the Oscars producers revealed the show’s strong recommendations on dress code: “Formal is totally cool if you want to go there, but casual is really not.”